 28. Coastal Living Room Decor

-A coastal-inspired living room uses the height of the ceiling to create a breezy and relaxed atmosphere reminiscent of a seaside a palette of whites, soft blues, and sandy beiges to reflect natural light and enhance the airy organic materials like rattan, jute, and weathered wood to add texture and a sense of ceilings allow for large, woven pendant lights and tall windows that offer views of the surrounding landscape.
+A coastal-inspired living room uses the height of the ceiling to create a breezy and relaxed atmosphere reminiscent of a seaside retreat.
+Use a palette of whites, soft blues, and sandy beiges to reflect natural light and enhance the airy feel.
+Incorporate organic materials like rattan, jute, and weathered wood to add texture and a sense of place.
+High ceilings allow for large, woven pendant lights and tall windows that offer views of the surrounding landscape.
 Soft, slipcovered furniture and light, flowing curtains complete the look, making the space feel like a tranquil sanctuary where you can relax and enjoy the feeling of endless summer.

 29. Geometric Ceiling Detail